Bio-inspired computing: History

-The ideas behind biological computing trace back to 1936 and the first description of an abstract computer, which is now known as a Turing machine.
+The ideas behind biological computing trace back to 1936 with the first description of an abstract computer, which is now known as a Turing machine.
 Turing firstly described the abstract construct using a biological specimen.
 Turing imagined a mathematician that has three important attributes.
 He always has a pencil with an eraser, an unlimited number of papers and a working set of eyes.
 The eyes allow the mathematician to see and perceive any symbols written on the paper while the pencil allows him to write and erase any symbols that he wants.
 Lastly, the unlimited paper allows him to store anything he wants in memory.
 Using these ideas he was able to describe an abstraction of the modern digital computer.
-However Turing mentioned that anything that can perform these functions can be considered such a machine and he even said that even electricity should not be required to describe digital computation and machine thinking in general.
+However, Turing mentioned that anything that can perform these functions can be considered such a machine and he even said that even electricity should not be required to describe digital computation and machine thinking in general.